polok-dev98/Movie_Recoemmendation-System_ML_project/README.md

  2.Run the Movie_Recommender_system.ipynb file.

- 3.open the editor terminal and run this command-> streamlit run app.py
+ 3.open the editor terminal and run this command-> streamlit run app.py.

- # Enjoy